Cybersecurity-LINKS/openssl-ssi-provider/README.md

-# Self-Sovreign Identity provider for OpenSSL (3.x)
+# Self-Sovreign Identity (SSI) provider for OpenSSL-3.x

-This repository allows the usage of Verifiable Credentials and Decentralzied Identifiers in OpenSSL by treating them as EVP_PKEY.
+This repository enables the creation and management of Verifiable Credentials and Decentralized Identifiers in OpenSSL.
+We handle them as if they were the components of an asymmetric keypair.
+In details, the VC is the public part and the DID Document is the private part.

+In our implementation VCs and DIDs are handled by the [identity](https://github.com/iotaledger/identity.rs) library developed by the IOTA Foundation.
+DID documents are stored on the IOTA Tangle.

+The provider can be extendend to support other distributed ledger

 ## Build and Install